FelixCpp/use_in_case/README.md

 To avoid defining the interactor's used across all examples, they'll be defined in a code-block underneith the examples.

 ### before
+... allows you to specify a callback that will be invoked before executing the interactor. "before" receives the given input as parameter.
 ```dart
 final greetings = await greetName
   .before((name) => 'Called with $name')